5T33Z0/Clover-Crate/ACPI/README.md

 #### APSN/APLF

-The `APLF` and `APSN` parameters seem to affect Speedstep.
+The `APLF` and `APSN` parameters seem to affect Intel SpeedStep.
 As a prerequisite, `Generate PStates` needs to be enabled for them to be available, whereas PluginType works independently of the Generate PStates status.

 #### CStates/PStates